Vampire bat

 Vampire bats, members of the subfamily Desmodontinae, are leaf-nosed bats currently found in Central and South America.
 Their food source is the blood of other animals, a dietary trait called hematophagy.
 Three extant bat species feed solely on blood: the common vampire bat (Desmodus rotundus), the hairy-legged vampire bat (Diphylla ecaudata), and the white-winged vampire bat (Diaemus youngi).
 Two extinct species of the genus Desmodus have been found in North America.

+Contrary to its Latin name, the spectral bat (Vampyrum spectrum) does not feed on blood.

 Taxonomy

 Due to differences among the three species, each has been placed within a different genus, each consisting of one extant species.
 In the older literature, these three genera were placed within a family of their own, Desmodontidae, but taxonomists have now grouped them as a subfamily, Desmodontinae, in the New World leaf-nosed bat family, Phyllostomidae.

 The three known species of vampire bats all seem more similar to one another than to any other species.
 This suggests that hematophagy evolved only once, and thus that the three species share this presumed common ancestor.